VivekAggarwal07/AI_booking_assistant/README.md

 Coding assistant:

-- Codex was used to help implement and refine the application.
+- GitHub Copilot was used to help implement and refine the application.

 Application AI model: